 Step 1: Create an opt-in incentive your target audience can’t resist

-Your opt-in incentive is key to attracting your dream list of subscribers, so really spend time developing a freebie that is perfectly related to what you offer.
+Your opt-in incentive is key to attracting your dream list of subscribers.
+Spend time developing a freebie that is perfectly related to what you offer.
 If you offer an unrelated opt-in incentive, you are going to attract an unrelated audience that will most likely click the “unsubscribe” button as soon as they receive your first email.
 That’s definitely not what you want.

 So how do you know what the perfect opt-in incentive is for your site?